jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (dd) an amount of output tax charged on a supply of distantly taxable goods to the extent that the supplier has, in relation to the supply, incurred liability for, returned, and paid, a consumption tax in another country or territory when the goods are supplied to a person in New Zealand who is not a registered person; and
   (e) any amount calculated under sections 21D(1) and (3)﻿(a), 21F, and 21FB(2); and
   (ea)
-  (f) any amount of input tax in relation to any supply in respect of which paragraph (a) of, or the proviso to, subsection (2) has operated to deny a deduction of input tax, and that registered person has obtained, during the taxable period, a tax invoice in relation to that supply; and
+  (f) any amount of input tax in relation to any supply in respect of which section 19F has operated to deny a deduction of input tax, and that registered person has obtained, during the taxable period, taxable supply information in relation to that supply; and
   (g) any amount calculated in accordance with section 20A in relation to any goods and services so supplied during that taxable period; and
   (h) any amount calculated in accordance with section 20C in relation to supplies of financial services in respect of that taxable period; and
   (hb) an amount calculated in accordance with section 20G in relation to the supply of an asset during the taxable period; and